 Weight Gain is a Serious Issue for Bulldogs

-Does your bulldog struggle to stay trim?
+Does your pet struggle to stay trim?
 Keeping English bulldogs at a healthy weight is another thing many owners struggle with.

-To keep your English bulldog healthy, make sure you feed a quality diet with real-meat ingredients and limited fat and carbs.
-Look for animal protein sources like chicken meal, lamb, and turkey as the first ingredient and foods with at least 20% protein.
+To keep this breed healthy, make sure you feed a high quality diet with real-meat formula and limited fat and carbs.
+Look for protein sources like chicken meal, lamb, and turkey as the first ingredient and foods with at least 20% protein.

-Not sure if your bulldog is a healthy weight?
+Not sure if your pet is a healthy weight?
 Stand over the top of them and look down.